 Diffuser technology – by improving the spread of light around the room to make it a more pleasant environment to work in, now “cut-off” of light is less harsh due to the adaptation of screen technology and adoption of better “mains lighting” practices.
 Emergency lighting integrated within a luminaire can give a slightly better spread, this may mean less emergency lights are needed.

 Standalone LED emergency systems – the compact and efficient nature of LED’s, combined with advances in lens technology, means emergency lighting can be separated from the mains lighting plus the spacings can be greatly improved in both anti panic (open plan areas) and escape routes (corridors and walkways).
 It is also easier to add localised lighting for “high risk” areas.
 Smaller light source and batteries make this option carry less aesthetic impact nowadays.

 Automated testing – emergency luminaires can either self-test and display faults by coded red/green indicator signals, or be connected to a network allowing centralised testing and record keeping if desired.

 These options can be combined with escape signage to provide a system compliant with all the current legislation.
 It could help your business avoid losses and even continue to trade if these risks are identified and tackled.

 Where can I get help? – Llumarlite has a team of ICEL Competent Engineers who may already be helping you to save energy with your mains lighting.
 We can help guide you to make appropriate risk assessments, identify needs and design a solution right through installation to commissioning & testing.
 In addition, we have a vast experience of the demands and restrictions retrofitting lighting can pose.
-We even have a combined fire alarm and emergency lighting system to overcome difficult site wiring issues, such as emergency lighting in stairwells etc. If appointed, Llumarlite will also recycle all your old equipment and batteries safely.
+If appointed, Llumarlite will also recycle all your old equipment and batteries safely.